Policy for the Responsible Use of Computer and Technology Resources

 Any Point Park employee, student or non-Point Park dorm resident may use the computers in the open labs at no charge; however, users of these facilities are asked to limit their usage to academic activities only.
 It is expected that users of Point Park computer and technology resources will do so in a manner that supports Point Park-related activities.
 Non-matriculated students or residents who are under 18 will be required to have a parent or guardian’s permission to utilize the resources.

 Users of Point Park computer and technology resources are entitled to use such facilities in a safe manner.
 The University will take all reasonable precautions to provide safe access, but cannot guarantee a user’s safety.
-If a computer user feels as though s/he is in danger in a lab, or through electronics means such as email harassment or electronic stalking, s/he should report such incidents to Campus Security and the Computer Center immediately.
+If a computer user feels as though s/he is in danger in a lab, or through electronics means such as email harassment or electronic stalking, s/he should report such incidents to the Department of Public Safety immediately.

 Access to Information